 Schedulicity was originally built for salons, barbers, and spas, so we know our stuff.
 We’ve also prioritized customer support from day one, which means that rather than doubling-down on hiring Sales teams like many of our competitors, we’ve instead made sure there’s a friendly team on-hand to answer our customers’ calls any time they run into trouble.
 (You’d be surprised how uncommon that is.)

 Over the last couple of years, we’ve also expanded beyond appointment scheduling.
 We offer our own built-in payment processor (we’ve got a Stripe integration, too!) for contactless payment, automated marketing tools, plus a brand-new iPad app.
-And we have big plans to launch even more features in 2021.

 All the tools, plus a human touch.
-That’s us.
+That’s us!

 - We’re an all-in-one platform, so you can run everything from your marketing to your payment processing from one account